SuperSonicSites/inteck3d/content/about.md

 ---
-title: About Inteck3d and Our Mission
+title: About Us  ~ Architectural Services ~ Inteck3d Inc.
 description: See your vision.
 Expand the potential.
 Over the 8 years it’s been in business, Inteck3d has worked from coast to coast in both Canada and the USA.
 Learn more about us here.
 bannerh1: About Us
 layout: about